Cheukting/Cheukting.github.io/_posts/2019-12-13-gh-page-hosting.md

 image: /assets/images/brina-blum-Bb_X4JgSqIM-unsplash.jpg
 author: Cheuk Ting Ho
 tags:
-  - github
+  - GitHub
   - webdev
+  - Jekyll
-  - jekyll
+  - Hosting
-  - hosting
+  - Web
 ---
 I am not a web developer, not yet.
 But you don’t have to be a web developer to set up a website with GitHub Pages.